tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

   | CaseExpr Expr [(Pattern, Expr)]
 ```

-So, we first have the expression we're scrutinizing, followed by a list of mappings
+We first have the expression we're scrutinizing, followed by a list
+of branches.
+Each branch contains a pattern,
-from patterns to expressions to use when that pattern matches.
-So,
+and the expression to use when that pattern matches.

-some expression like:
+Given an expression like:

 ```haskell
 case scrut of